 Heather Albertson, is a Physician Assistant with the AAMC Weight Loss and Metabolic Surgery Program.

-Heather completed her physicianís assistant surgery rotation in acute care trauma surgery at the R. Adams Cowley Shock Trauma Center and general surgery with Dr. Gandsas and the bariatric team at AAMC.
+Heather completed her physician's assistant general surgery rotation with Dr. Gandsas and the bariatric team here at AAMC.
+She received further surgical training in acute care trauma surgery at the R. Adams Cowley Shock Trauma Center.
 Her clinical rotations also focused on critical care medicine at Baltimore Washington Medical Center and Johns Hopkins Hospital.

-She received her undergraduate degree from Florida State University and is a registered dietician and a licensed dietician nutritionist.
+She received her undergraduate degree from Florida State University, her master's in medical science from Saint Francis University and is a registered dietician and a licensed dietician nutritionist.

 Jeanette Epperson is the program coordinator and nurse physician liaison for Dr. Alex Gandsas and the Weight Loss and Metabolic Surgery Program at Anne Arundel Medical Center.
 She develops and schedules public education and promotional activities and creates and maintains referral and supportive services to help provide patients with a totality of needed care.